julialoseva/Rainbow/README.md

 }
 ```

+## Requirements

+* Android SDK 15 and later
+* Android Studio 3.0 and later
+* Java 7 and later

 ## Usage

 `Rainbow` provides you with full list of [Material colors](https://material.io/design/color/the-color-system.html#color-theme-creation).
 Simply type `@color/color<Name><Level>` to get a color: